Static interfaces are a thing of the past. Consumers prefer real-time, contextual experiences. Conventional setups cannot achieve this.

 Continuous Publishing: Any content marketing strategy must include continual, streamlined publications.
 That’s especially true of in-app feeds and mobile.
 With a proper strategy, doing so is easy.
 However, it can be tough to find the right schedule — be it several times a day, everyday or just a couple times a week.

 Planning, Scheduling, and Real-Time Monitoring: With the help of incoming data you can optimize and better plan future strategies and releases.
 This encapsulates an ongoing strategy of continuous improvement that you can leverage to keep your customers happy.

-Feeds Build Perpetual Engagement and Deliver a More Modern Customer Experience
+Newsfeeds Build Perpetual Engagement and Deliver a More Modern Customer Experience

 Among the top 1,000 apps and mobile websites, apps have an audience 2.5 times the size of mobile websites.
 That audience is growing twice as fast for apps.
 What is driving their growth?

 The answer is the real-time and simplistic nature of feeds.
-The delivery format has a profound impact on the user experience as well as the value of the app.
+The delivery format has a profound impact on long-term user experience as well as the value of the app.
 The nature of feeds also boosts user engagement by keeping everyone tuned in.